theJoseNeto/telegram-IDE/tg-ide/readme.md

-# wpp-ide CLI
+# tg-ide CLI

-A CLI for wpp-ide.
+A CLI for tg-ide.

 ## Customizing your CLI